IN CASE YOU WERE WONDERING…

 Q: AHS is “no kill,” right?

-A: Our goal is to end the euthanasia of healthy adoptable animals in our lifetime.
-We do not endorse the use of the term “no kill” because it implies that someone is “killing” and that “someone” usually refers to shelters like WHS.
-When AHS turns an animal away because we do not have room or do not deem the animal to be adoptable, their guardians are usually forced to take them to WHS where they might be euthanized because there is no space for them.
-The answer to this tragedy is not to diminish or demean the incredibly hard and important work WHS does through degrading language.
-The answer is for all of us to work together to help reduce the animal population through ambitious spay/neuter programs and to help the shelter expand their operations so they can take in more animals.
+A: Our goal is to end the euthanasia of healthy, adoptable animals in our lifetime.
+We do not endorse the use of the term “no kill” because it implies that someone is “killing,” and that is not a useful mindset.
+The answer to this tragedy is not to diminish or demean the incredibly hard and important work others do through degrading language, but rather for all of us to work together to help reduce the animal population.
+We do this through ambitious spay/neuter programs and with improving operations to be able to take in more animals.